Zadigo/nuxt-ganalytics/README.md

 #### useAnalyticsEvent

-Events can be sent using the `useAnalyticsEvent` composable.
+Events can be sent using the `useAnalyticsEvent`.
 This composable allows you to send events to GA4 directly without the need for GTM.

 ```vue
 <script setup lang="ts">